 Riding With Death – The latter-day MST3K got more “modern” and began to attack the idiot culture of the previous decades.
 This trend brought us delightful servings like Riding With Death, which introduced the harder-edged late-season riffing against the movie and the actors themselves as a shift in attitude that was noticeable between the Comedy Central and Sci-Fi eras.

 The Giant Spider Invasion – More of the Sci-Fi era of MST3K, this riff is spot-on and exemplifies what the show as a whole is about.
 Watch this episode and see if this show is what you’re looking for.
-There are a lot of episodes that reflect this type of quality riffing, but they are now blocked and invisible behind a pay wall to watch, so if you watch this and see the type of approach this show makes towards a film, if you like it this is the show for you.
+Lots of their Midwestern sensibilities are on display here.
+Packers won the Super Bowl!

 A Touch of Satan – “This is where the fish lives!”
 “This i where my tongue lives!”
-One of the tightest riffs the show ever produced, A Touch of Satan is an amazing example of the potential of this show–and a great moment where perhaps something like Rifftrax found its potential future.
+One of the tightest riffs the show ever produced, A Touch of Satan is an amazing example of the potential of this show–and a great moment where perhaps something like Rifftrax (the 21st century continuity of riffs by the writers and stars of the second half of the series) found its potential future.
 Classic MST3K and something to that hints at how great this concept really is.

 Horror at Party Beach: Imagine a party beach located on 1950s Long Island, and the teenagers that may fall prey to horrors that don’t involve herpes.
 Hence Horror at Party Beach.
 If you’re from the Northeast in particular, this ridiculous film may hit certain receptors within your brain.

-Master Ninja I and II: :Look, Joel got short shrift in this article, mostly because I prefer Mike over Joel.
+Master Ninja I and II: Joel got short shrift in this article, mostly because I prefer Mike over Joel (calm down, both are great).
 But Joel created the show and created the shape of the overall product.
 Master Ninja I and II is a great representation of how great he was at what he invented and why this show was such a genius stroke.